DAM

 methyltransferase activity, GO:0009007 site-specific DNA-methyltransferase activity)

 are also present and more informative.
-However, transferase activity is not
+Transferase activity is not incorrect,

-incorrect and can be retained as a general parent term.
+but it should be retained only as a non-core parent term.

 supported_by: